 IRSA yesterday [Tuesday, 21 November] handed over the second of 18 boreholes as part of its Water for Life campaign to the community of Sikhwama district in Umbumbulu, Kwa-Zulu Natal.
-The borehole was drilled at the Sikhwama High School to cater for the needs of learners and surrounding residents.
+The borehole was drilled at the Sikhwama High School to cater to the needs of learners and surrounding residents.

 According to the school principal, Sibusiso Ngidi, the borehole comes as a welcome relief to learners and the community who did not have access to clean, piped water since October 2016.